RodrigoOkido/JavascriptES6Example/README.md

 # JavascriptES6Example
 Simple document showing some ES6 syntax.
+You can run this document using node.